freeCodeCamp/guide/src/pages/articles/certificates/create-a-class-to-target-with-jquery-selectors/index.md

 ---
-title: Create A Class To Target with Jquery Selectors
+title: Create A Class To Target with jQuery Selectors
 ---
 Not every class needs to have corresponding CSS.
 Sometimes we create classes just for the purpose of selecting these elements more easily using jQuery.